-Efficiently connect your workforce
+Efficiently connect your workforce efficiently

 The Motorola DP1400 offers flexible analogue communications, with high voice clarity, superior audio and the full range of features you would expect from a Motorola radio.
 This radio requires a licence for use in the UK.
 Please see below for further information.

-the DP1400 will work with any existing analogue radios in your fleet immediately, whilst the noise-cancelling software allows the user to hear and be heard in all environments, even in circumstances that require discreet radio use, Automatic Gain Control (AGC) technology ensures that the volume will automatically be boosted on the receiving end of the call.
-Programmable side buttons ensure that all important and frequently-used functions can be accessed from just one touch.
+The DP1400 will work with any existing analogue radios in your fleet immediately, whilst the noise-cancelling software allows the user to hear and be heard in all environments, even in circumstances that require discreet radio use, Automatic Gain Control (AGC) technology ensures that the volume will automatically be boosted on the receiving end of the call.
+Programmable side buttons ensure that all-important and frequently-used functions can be accessed from just one touch.

 Built to last

 All Motorola radios are built to last - the Motorola Accelerated Life Test program simulates 5 years of hard service, and all radios have passed this thoroughly extensive test.
-The DP1400 conforms to IP54 standards for dust and water ingress, and complies with Mil Spec 810 C/D/E/F/G. For more information on IP ratings, please click here.
+The DP1400 conforms to IP54 standards for dust and water ingress and complies with MIL-SPEC 810 C/D/E/F/G. For more information on IP ratings, please click here.

 The Motorola DP1400 features a 6-setting scan function, 16 channels and selective calling, as well as a range of call tones, programmable buttons and VOX capability.
 It is also compatible with text messaging, one-to-one calling and private line communication (analogue and digital).
-With built-in scrambing, MDC/QCI/Digital signalling and busy channel lockout, the DP1400 is equipped to handle any situation.
+With built-in scrambling, MDC/QCI/Digital signalling and busy channel lockout, the DP1400 is equipped to handle any situation.